UBC-MDS/DSCI_522_G410/doc/report_fifa_overpaid.md

 varies across leagues, some players may play well in their home country and get signed by a foreign club at a large wage.
 Then, when they move to a new league, their performance may drop because they are not accustomed to that league’s style of play.
+Finally, clubs in these leagues all have youth teams where they develop young players that may eventually break into the first team.
+These players may be “undervalued” in their first few years before generating interest from other clubs.
 These theories are purely speculative but show that there is much more to consider.

 *Note: The analysis described above is performed by the [`analysis_overpaid.r`](../src/analysis_overpaid.r) script in the